padogrid/bundle-none-tutorial-padogrid/14-grafana-geode.md

 ---

-# 9. Install and run Prometheus and Grafana
+# 14. Install and Run Prometheus and Grafana

 PadoGrid supports Prometheus and Grafana for monitoring JMX metrics in real time.
-If you have not installed them from the previous tutorial section, install them by running `install_padogrid` as follows.
+If you have not installed them from the [previous tutorial section](09-grafana-hazelcast.md), then install them now by executing the following commands.

 ```bash
 install_padogrid -product prometheus